TzviLederer/GitCheatSheet/README.md

 ### Move and Rebase commits
 `git cherry-pick <c1> … <cn>` - take the commits c1 … cn and put them on top of the HEAD (the current place in the repository).
 `git rebase -i HEAD~<n>` – rebase the n last commit to a new branch and let user to edit the commits (you can change the order of the commits or remove some of them).

+## Merge
+`git merge --abort` will abort the merge.
+`git merge --continue` will continue an aborted merge (after solving the conflicts).

 ## Remote Repository